Ahnaf19/hotel_transylvania/README.md

     - <a href="https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#the-components-of-github-actions">Components</a> of an Action
     - Official GitHub Actions <a href="https://docs.github.com/en/actions">documentation</a>
-    - Learn <a href="https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#about-workflow-triggers">triggering</a> a workflow
+    - Learn <a href="https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#about-workflow-triggers">triggering a workflow</a>
     - <a href="https://learnxinyminutes.com/yaml/">Learn</a> `yml` or `yaml` file
     - Frequently used community actions:
       - Clone repo in the workflow: <a href="https://github.com/actions/checkout">actions/checkout</a>
       - Set up python in the workflow: <a href="https://github.com/actions/setup-python">actions/setup-python</a>

+  - Pre-commit Hooks (black, isort, mypy)

+    - Follow the official pre-commit <a href="https://pre-commit.com/">quickstart documentation</a>
+    - Find suitable <a href="https://pre-commit.com/hooks.html">hooks</a>

   - CodeQL